 A short sale is the sale of the home for less than the balance remaining on the mortgage.
 In a short sale, the borrower sells their property at market value and Fannie Mae agrees to accept the proceeds to satisfy the mortgage debt.
-Depending on the situation, the borrower may qualify for relocation assistance, or be required to make a financial contribution toward the balance.
+Depending on the situation, the borrower may qualify for relocation assistance of $7,500, or be required to make a financial contribution toward the balance.
 However, once the short sale is complete, the borrower is relieved of responsibility for paying any remaining balance.

 Distinction: A short sale is paying less than the amount owed but IS NOT paying less than the value of the property.

 D2-3.3-01: Fannie Mae Short Sale

 Also known as a deed-in-lieu of foreclosure, a Mortgage Release™ allows the borrower to voluntarily transfer ownership of the property to Fannie Mae.
 The borrower may be eligible for relocation assistance of up to $7,500 and/or choose from one of the three graceful exit options:

 - A three-month transition period with no rent payments required

 - A twelve month lease at market rent payment